Nexus-SF Data Exchange Handshake Procedure

 - Open Setup - OAuth and OpenID Connect Settings

-- Set Allow OAuth Username-Password Flows to “On”
+- Set Allow Authorization Code and Credentials Flows to “On”

 Step 6: Get the information needed for the integration